 V. PERIOD OF PERFORMANCE

-A. Commencement/Expiration: This Agreement shall be in effect as of the date of the last signature hereto, and shall remain in effect for five years, ending December 31, 2027.
+A. Commencement/Expiration: This Agreement shall be in effect as of May 1, 2023 hereto, and shall remain in effect for five years, ending December 31, 2027.

 IDAHO MASTER COOPERATIVE WILDLAND FIRE MANAGEMENT AND STAFFORD ACT RESPONSE AGREEMENT